North Carolina and South Carolina Military Divorce Attorneys

 Several factors of military divorce differ from civilian divorce, so it’s vital that you understand what to expect before moving forward.

 First, military divorce cannot proceed without the service member's consent.
-This rule is part of the Service Members Civil Relief Act and aims to protect military members from being served with divorce documents when they can’t attend any divorce proceedings.
+This rule is part of the Servicemembers Civil Relief Act and aims to protect military members from being served with divorce documents when they can’t attend any divorce proceedings.
 Once the service member consents to the divorce and signs an affidavit of consent, proceedings can move forward.
 However, as part of the Civil Relief Act, service members can request a 90-day stay (or pause) on the divorce until they can participate in the proceedings.

 Next, asset division is also more challenging during a military divorce.
 The Uniformed Services Former Spouse Protection Act (USFSPA) was created to ensure that some military spouse divorce entitlements are protected for the former spouse of a military member.
 Under this act, the former spouse may be eligible for a few military divorce benefits, including:

-- A portion of the service member’s disposable military retired pay
+A portion of the service member’s disposable military retired pay

-- Some access to healthcare at military treatment facilities
+Some access to healthcare at military treatment facilities

-- Some access to military exchanges and commissaries
+Some access to military exchanges and commissaries

-- Benefits in the event of spousal or child abuse
+Benefits in the event of spousal or child abuse

 Finally, there are a few last things to know before filing for a military divorce in North or South Carolina.

-- Work with qualified military divorce attorneys to help you through the entire process
+Consult with experienced counsel by working with qualified military divorce attorneys to help you through the entire process

 How to File for Separation in North and South Carolina